ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 ## Size Selection

 A crucial step in library prep is the selection of fragments of the right size.
-This is mainly done through the use of **Solid Phase Reversible Immobilization (SPRI)** beads, like AMPure XP.
-The “bead mix” consists of three things:
+This is mainly achieved through the use of **Solid Phase Reversible Immobilization (SPRI)** beads, like AMPure XP.
+The bead mix consists of three things:

 -	Paramagnetic beads: iron cores coated in carboxyl groups (negative charge)
 -	Polyethylene glycol (PEG)